immuni-app/immuni-dashboard-data/README.md

 - daily download trend for both the iOS and the Android platforms;
 - daily trend of both positive users and notifications sent, at national level;
 - weekly trend of both positive users and notifications sent, at regional level.
+- monthly trend of both positive users and notifications sent, at regional level.

 Furthermore, it is possible to check the interactive visualization of this dataset on the dedicated [immuni dashboard](https://www.immuni.italia.it/dashboard.html).